 Some surfaces of the forms are carved deeply with leaves and others display shallow relief surfaces that gently describe the leaves.
 The vessels are partly glazed and non glazed and made from white and black stoneware, porcelain and mid-fired clay bodies.

-DEMONSTRATION The artist will be carving a work in progress in the Gallery at various times throughout the exhibition period.
+DEMONSTRATIONS: The artist will be carving, a work in progress, in the Gallery at various times throughout the exhibition period.

 Dhulwa is the Ngunawal/Ngunnawal word meaning honeysuckle, referring to a flowering Banksia plant.